Introduction to Removing Oil Paint from Clothes

 Can I use regular laundry detergent to remove oil paint stains?

-No—use a solvent-based cleaner or a specific stain remover designed for oil paint instead.
+A solvent-based cleaner or a stain remover specifically made for oil paint is the best choice for tackling these stains.

 What should I do if the oil paint stain persists after my first attempt?